Wicked (2024 film): Critical response

-Odie Henderson of The Boston Globe called the film "visually unappealing", commenting that "it can't handle the tonal shifts.
+Odie Henderson of The Boston Globe called Wicked "visually unappealing", commenting that "it can't handle the tonal shifts.
 Authoritarianism and broad comedy make strange and uneasy bedfellows."
-Christy Lemire of RogerEbert.com said that "When it's all about the spectacle of big, splashy production numbers, this prequel to The Wizard of Oz is thrilling" but that "far less effective is the way Chu ... wedges in the movie's heavier themes of authoritarianism".
+Christy Lemire of RogerEbert.com said that "When it's all about the spectacle of big, splashy production numbers, this prequel to The Wizard of Oz is thrilling" but that "far less effective is the way Chu... wedges in the movie's heavier themes of authoritarianism".
 James Berardinelli of ReelViews wrote that "Although Wicked: Part 1 has its share of high points (some of which aim very high), the filmmakers seem to have embraced the concept of 'bloat' as a beneficial characteristic."

+In December 2024, Colliders editorial staff ranked Wicked at number 16 on their list of the "25 Best Musicals of the 21st Century", with David Caballero describing it as a "worthwhile offering with irresistible songs and a few jaw-dropping sequences".
+The Washington Post named it the 10th-best musical film of the century in February 2025, with Naveen Kumar writing that it "surpasses the stage musical".
+In March 2025, Time Out named it the 38th-best film musical, writing that "it pops with vibrancy and energy, effervescence and sincerity, adding the odd tweak, expanding the occasional storyline, but largely visualizing the musical in a way that's delighted the many millions who have seen it on stage since its Broadway premiere".
+In August 2025, listeners of the UK radio station Classic FM voted it number 55 in its annual "Movie Music Hall of Fame" poll.